 Soak in a Hot Bath

-If neither of these is available, getting in the water (even cold water) is another option.
-If you live near a lake, the ocean, or have a pool, you’ll want to take advantage of the calming ability that water has.
+And if neither option is possible, getting in the water (even cold water) can help as well.
+If you live near a lake, the ocean, or have a pool, you’ll want to take advantage of the calming capabilities of water.

-Some people say that switching from a hot bath to a cold shower, and back again, force the body to detox faster.
-This may be difficult to do in the early stages of detox, but is definitely worth a try.
+Some people say that switching from a hot bath to a cold shower and back again forces the body to detox faster.
+This may be difficult to do in the early stages of detox, but it’s definitely worth a try.

 Massage Therapy for Opiate Withdrawal